 When it comes to using an international lens through which to study sociology, Keene State’s sociology program is a leader.
 We attract educators from around the world, creating a rich, lively, and diverse learning community for students.
 International perspectives, work in the community, and collaborative student/faculty research projects are hallmarks of the Sociology Department.
 Students who study at Keene State also gain a liberal arts education that broadens their perspectives.

-Further, we offer our students ample opportunities to get out of the classroom and into the cultures they are studying.
-Our faculty-led student field trips abroad continue to be a highlight for students.
-Recent excursions include Poland, Slovakia, Czech Republic, Hungary, Bosnia, Rwanda, Belize and Nicaragua.
-More about Program Overview
+Sociology students are provided with ample opportunities to get out of the classroom and into the cultures they are studying.
+Faculty-led student field trips abroad to places such as Poland, Slovakia, Czech Republic, Hungary, Bosnia, Rwanda, Belize, and Nicaragua are a highlight for students.

 In addition to our emphasis on global and international scholarship, we emphasize the importance of finding ways to make a positive impact in the Monadnock Region.
 Students participate in department-sponsored internships with local organizations and businesses, and classes are designed specifically to incorporate community studies and service work.
 Many students work with community organizations such as Keene Housing, Monadnock Family Services, and 100 Nights homeless shelter.

 The sociology program emphasizes the development of research and data analysis skills.
 Students are trained to design and undertake research projects sometimes involving primary data analysis using quantitative and qualitative data.